We all know the basics: Oedipus offed his father and married his mother.

 Though this edition from Penguin yields a strange organization – Antigone is first of the three plays included in this edition but is the last chronologically in the myth of Oedipus – it’s a minor complaint of an otherwise beautiful verse translation by Robert Fagles, the man whose painstaking work with Homer’s and Virgil’s epics have cemented him as the go-to guy for the Greek canon.

 Apart from their merits as excellent dramas each, the Sophoclean plays are vindication for the hero who never received justice.
-The true irony is that most us only recognize those parts to the Oedipus myth that Freud emphasized: our popular understanding of the man who gave everything for honesty such that his adopted yet beloved Thebes would bleed no more is predicated on something that, while not a lie, is certainly much less than the whole unbiased truth.
+The true irony is that most of us only recognize those parts to the Oedipus myth that Freud emphasized: our popular understanding of the man who gave everything for honesty such that his adopted yet beloved Thebes would bleed no more is predicated on something that, while not a lie, is certainly much less than the whole unbiased truth.

 The Three Theban Plays: Antigone – Oedipus the King – Oedipus at Colonus